raspberrypi/documentation/configuration/camera.md

 ## Setting up the camera hardware

-**Warning**: Cameras are static sensitive.
+**Warning**: Cameras are sensitive to static.
 Earth yourself prior to handling the PCB.
 A sink tap or similar should suffice if you don’t have an earthing strap.

 The camera board attaches to the Raspberry Pi via a 15-way ribbon cable.
 There are only two connections to make: the ribbon cable needs to be attached to the camera PCB, and to the Raspberry Pi itself.
 You need to get the cable the right way round, or the camera will not work.
 On the camera PCB, the blue backing on the cable should face away from the PCB, and on the Raspberry Pi it should face towards the Ethernet connection (or where the Ethernet connector would be if you're using a model A).